 Arthritis in dogs

 Arthritis and joint pain worsen in cold weather, so if your dog has the condition, bear in mind that they may be in more discomfort during the winter months.

 There are ways you can help soothe their pain and stiffness, which usually occurs in older dogs in their shoulders, hips, ankles, knees and spine.
 Keep them warm both inside and out with a cosy dog coat and extra blankets, and make sure they have a comfortable place to rest that supports their joints.
 Keep your dog moving with plenty of exercise and maintain a healthy weight to reduce pressure on their joints.
 Read more advice on Arthritis in dogs.

 Rather than long walks, try and aim for shorter, more frequent trips to keep them moving without getting too cold.
 If you have space, get creative with indoor playtime to keep them active.
 You may also need to adjust the amount you feed your dog, as they won't need as many calories if they’re less active.
 Speak to your vet for advice on adjusting your dog’s diet for the winter season.

 Dry skin on dogs

 Turning up the central heating during cold weather can wreak havoc on your dog’s skin.
 The dry air can leave it dehydrated and lacking essential oils, causing flaky, sensitive skin which can be very uncomfortable.

 Brush their coat daily to remove flakes and stimulate the natural oils that keep their skin and coat healthy.
 Bathing can further dry out their skin, so try cutting back on this over the winter months.
 When you do have to give them a bath, opt for a moisturising dog shampoo.
 You may also want to invest in a humidifier to add moisture back into the air and don’t forget to provide plenty of fresh, clean water for them to drink.

-One thing’s for certain during the British winter: rain.
-While dogs often love splashing around in puddles, they could pose a hidden risk to their health.
+The one certainty during the British winter is rain.
+Whilst dogs often love splashing around in puddles, they could pose a hidden risk to their health.